GL7526/ad_performance/README.md

 # Takeaways
-Compared to the number of people that the ad shows up for, the number of website leads that Facebook ads produces isn't great at all.
-However, since the ads reach such a large enough audience, they do end up making enough sales to make Facebook ads "worth it".
+Compared to the number of people that the ad shows up for, the number of website leads that social media ads produces isn't great at all.
+However, since the ads reach such a large enough audience, they do end up making enough sales to make them "worth it".

 <!-- talk about how creators have to create the ads themselves vs. on youtube, advertisors are separate? -->